cudoventures/cudos-node/readme.md

 ### `revoke`

-> Removes the to address to the approved list.
+> Removes the address from the approved list.
 Approved address on NFT level can transfer the nft from one owner to another.
 Approved addresses for the NFT are cleared upon transfer.

 - arguments:
-  - `addressToRevoke` `string` `The address that will be approved` `required: true`
+  - `addressToRevoke` `string` `The address that will be removed` `required: true`
   - `denom-id` `string` `The denomId of the edited NFT` `required: true`
   - `token-id` `string` `Unique Id that identifies the token.
 Must be all lowercase` `required: true`
 - flags:
-  - `--from` `string` `The address that is requesting the approval.
-Can be either an address or alias to that address. must be either the owner  or globally approved operator.` `required: true`
+  - `--from` `string` `The address that is requesting the removal of approval.
+Can be either an address or alias to that address.
+Must be either the owner  or globally approved operator.` `required: true`
   - `--chain-id` `string` `The name of the network.` `required: true`
   - `--fees` `string` `Тhe specified fee for the operation` `required: true`